isadri/TOTP/README.md

 ```bash
 python3 generate.py -k otp.key
 ```

+This will pop up a windown containing the qr code of the OTP value.
+After that qr code (e.g., using Google Authenticator app) enter the 6 digits in the prompt given in the program.
+The program will verify if the value you typed is valid or not.

 The key will be changed after every 30 seconds.
 So if you wait 30 seconds or more, a new temporary key will be generated.